JiaweiZhuang/jiaweizhuang.github.io/blog/personal-website-with-jupyter-support-using-nikola-and-github-page/index.rst

 Compare with Other languages: Ruby.

-Compare with other python tools: Pelican, tinker
+Compare with other python tools: Pelican, [Tinkerer](http://tinkerer.me/index.html)

 I find Nikola very east to learn, has user-friendly documentation, has native Jupyter support.